-I recently did a comparison test for some of most popular concrete cleaners.
-But another, more environmentally friendly option, is to use regular old white vinegar.
+I recently did a comparison test for some of the most popular concrete cleaners.
+But another, more environmentally friendly option is to use regular old white vinegar.

-Vinegar is acidic, but biodegradable.
-So although it can potentially damage delicate surfaces, it’s safe for use on harder surfaces like concrete and asphalt.
+Although vinegar is acidic, it’s biodegradable, which makes it safe to use on hard surfaces like concrete and asphalt.

-In this article, we’ll discuss some of the more common questions most homeowners have about cleaning concrete with vinegar.
+This article will discuss some common questions most homeowners have about cleaning concrete with vinegar.

 What Type of Vinegar to Use

-The ratio of water to vinegar depends on how deep the stain is that you need to remove from your concrete.
+The ratio of water to vinegar depends on how deep the stain is that you need to remove from your concrete floors.

-Mix equal parts of water to vinegar if you need to remove light to medium stains.
-Use full-strength vinegar if you need to remove heavily soiled concrete and let it sit for 30 minutes before rinsing it off with water.
-You can even mix baking soda with vinegar to remove grease and deep stains.
+Mix equal parts of water with vinegar if you need to remove light to medium stains.
+Use full-strength vinegar if you need to remove heavily soiled concrete, and let it sit for 30 minutes before rinsing it off with water.
+Mix baking soda with vinegar to remove grease and deep stains.

 Like most things, vinegar’s not a perfect concrete cleaner, but it’s pretty close.
 Not only is it safe for you and the environment, but it’s also inexpensive and readily available.

 Just use caution when cleaning unfinished concrete with vinegar.
-Do not let vinegar sit on unfinished concrete for longer than ten to 15 minutes, or it will cause damage.
-If you’re working with unfinished concrete, you can let the vinegar sit on the concrete for a bit longer so it works better on deeper stains.
+Do not let the vinegar sit on unfinished concrete for longer than ten to 15 minutes, or it will cause damage.
+If you’re working with unfinished concrete, let the vinegar sit on it for a bit longer to work better on deeper stains.